 Coverage of elections

 In 2018 I did some design research (captured in a twitter thread ) and went through some old footage of NBC election coverage.
-We were even to incorporate the effect of numbers counting up as they changed into the 2018 version of the Big Board.
+I was even able to incorporate the effect of numbers counting up as they changed into the 2018 version of the Big Board.

 I had the fortune to join a politics-covering media organization in 2016, a year when suddenly there was intense interest in how media organizations covered politics.
 Many feel the media failed in the coverage of the 2016 election.